akka/akka/akka-docs/project/migration-guide-1.3.x-2.0.x.rst

 makes it possible to do the migration changes in smaller steps.

 The migration kit only covers the most common usage of Akka.
 It is not intended as a final solution.
-The whole migration kit is deprecated and will be removed in Akka 2.1.
+The whole migration kit is marked as deprecated and will be removed in Akka 2.1.

 The migration kit is provided in separate jar files.
 Add the following dependency::